The Cambridgeshire Care Home

 Napoleon Gavino

-I have always had a passion to care for elderly people so moved to working in care homes in 2020.
+I have always had a passion to care for elderly people, so I moved to working in care homes in 2020.

 Yvonne